oxygen-dioxide/OpenUtau-Wiki/Resamplers.md

 # Compatible with adjustments

+# Incompatible

 - moresampler.exe
+  - Though it technically works, but it is actually barely usable.
+Not recommend to use at the moment.
   - Need to edit moreconfig.txt line "resampler-compatibility" to on.

-# Incompatible